-The recommendations made in previous reports for this project are still applicable (Sommer 2000-2015).
+The recommendations made in previous reports for this project are still applicable (Sommer 2000-2017).
 They are repeated below.
-Based on the results of the past eighteen seasons of fieldwork, the following recommendations are made:
+Based on the combined results of past fieldwork, the following recommendations are made:

-- 1) Many of the sites that have been recorded on the refuge are documented primarily on the basis of artifacts exposed on the surface.
+1) Many of the sites that have been recorded on the refuge are documented primarily on the basis of artifacts exposed on the surface.
 Additional shovel testing should be employed to determine the spatial extent of the sites that have been documented.
-This information is important both for cultural resource management and research purposes. - 2) In addition to shovel testing to determine site boundaries, additional test excavations are needed to determine the extent of intact site sediments, to look for possible stratified deposits, and to determine whether cultural features are present and preserved.
+This information is important both for cultural resource management and research purposes.

+2) In addition to shovel testing to determine site boundaries, additional test excavations are needed to determine the extent of intact site sediments, to look for possible stratified deposits, and to determine whether cultural features are present and preserved.
 Test excavations will also provide more detailed information about the time periods represented and the nature of the activities conducted at the sites.